leorrose/B7Fun/README.md

 This project is part of open data beer sheva.

 This Project was created with Python(Django + Django Channals + Djongo), MongoDb, CSS3, Bootstrap4, JavaScript,
-JQuery, Chart.js, HTML5, .
+JQuery, Chart.js, HTML5.

-application includes 4 types of users (Student, Faculty, Lecturer and Admin), each user has different options.
+Application includes 2 types of users (Resident and Admin), each user has different options.